Roshankc682/Django_Set_cookie_with_JWT_Implemetation/README.md

 *Database = override the authuser*

-DATABASE => ad you wish use what ever you like
+DATABASE => Your wish use what ever you like

 and don't forget to change the secret_key  and other key fron .env